leslieyu608/AI_Final_Project/README.md

 ## Result 2
 ### Input
-`Write a adventure story in a magic world.`
+`Write an adventure story in a magic world.`

 ### Outputs
 See `result2.txt`.